Remember years ago, when whatever you posted on Facebook went up on the newsfeed?

 As a result, in the Ads Manager, you can add images, including up to six or seven in the gallery.
 You can add video.
 You can expand the text that you're putting in there.

-Ads Manager also lets you pick audiences, which is another powerful thing about Facebook.
+Ads Manager also lets you pick audiences, which is another powerful aspect of Facebook.

 We find that to be a particularly powerful way to advertise.